Economy of Northern Ireland: Electricity

 Northern Ireland's electrical grid is operated by System Operator for Northern Ireland (SONI) and the distribution is managed by Northern Ireland Electricity (NIE) which owns and manages the infrastructure which connects over 850,000 customers.
 Electricity consumption in Northern Ireland was 7,867 GW·h in 2002/3.
 At 4.6 MW·h per person, this is 18% less than that of the rest of the United Kingdom (5.6 MW·h per person).
 There are three main power stations in Northern Ireland: Ballylumford & Kilroot power stations located in County Antrim and Coolkeeragh power station in County Londonderry.
 The electricity grid throughout the island of Ireland is operated as a single system, with separate control centers in Dublin and Belfast.

 Northern Ireland's electrical grid is connected to that of the Republic of Ireland by three cross-border interconnectors.
-The main interconnector, between Tandragee and Louth has a capacity of 1,200 MW.
+The main interconnector, between Tandragee and County Louth has a capacity of 1,200 MW.
 Two back-up interconnectors have a combined capacity of 240 MW.
 This combined all-island grid is connected to the National Grid on Great Britain by the 500 MW Moyle interconnector, under the North Channel.

 Gas

 Gas for the Greater Belfast area is supplied via the Scotland-Northern Ireland pipeline (SNIP), a 24 in interconnector.
-SSE Airtricity and firmus energy supply gas to the Greater Belfast area via Phoenix Natural Gas' network.
+SSE Airtricity and Firmus Energy supply gas to the Greater Belfast area via Phoenix Natural Gas' network.

 In the other areas of Northern Ireland, specifically towards Derry City, gas comes from two interconnector pipelines, one being supplied by the Republic's gas supplier, Bord Gáis.
 The North-West pipeline from Carrickfergus in County Antrim to Derry opened in November 2004, and the south–north pipeline from Gormanston (in the Republic) to Antrim was opened in October 2006.
 The complete south–north pipeline to Dublin opened in November 2007, passing Armagh, Banbridge, Craigavon and Newry.
-Since December 2005, Bord Gáis has supplied gas to residential customers in this area under the name firmus energy.
+Since December 2005, Bord Gáis has supplied gas to residential customers in this area under the name Firmus Energy.

+Coal

+The coal industry in Northern Ireland peaked in the 20th-century.
+This area became known as the "coal quay".
+The big three coal companies were Cawoods Coal, Hugh Craig & Co. and John Kelly Limited.